CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymattribute-method.md

 ## <a name="parameters"></a>Paramètres
  `parent`
- [in] Le jeton de métadonnées pour l’objet pour lequel l’attribut est demandé.
+ [in] The metadata token for the object for which the attribute is requested.

  `name`
- [in] Pointeur vers la variable qui indique l’attribut à récupérer.
+ [in] A pointer to the variable that indicates the attribute to retrieve.

  `cBuffer`
  [in] Taille du tableau `buffer`.

  `pcBuffer`
- [out] Pointeur vers la variable qui reçoit la longueur des données d’attribut.
+ [out] A pointer to the variable that receives the length of the attribute data.

  `buffer`
- [out] Pointeur vers la variable qui reçoit les données d’attribut.
+ [out] A pointer to the variable that receives the attribute data.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi